yogitha-90/SQL-project/README.md

-##Note: in Read.me,I highlited the procee, but every file has it's concerned data.
+##Note: in Read.me,I highlited the process, but every file has it's concerned data.
 Thank you!